 Cool: reduce temperature until cookies are neither very hot nor very cold, often by allowing them to sit at room temperature.

 Cream: mix sugars and fats (butter, margarine, or shortening) with a mixer, large spoon, or beaters until the combination is smooth and velvety in its appearance.
 Creaming builds small air pockets in the shortening, interspersed with the sugar crystals, to set up the dough structure.
+(Tips for creaming butter and sugar.)

 Cut in: use two knives or a pastry blender to combine cold fats (butter, margarine, or shortening) with dry ingredients (such as flour or sugar) without creaming or mixing air in the ingredients.
 A well-incorporated cut-in mixture has a crumbly or grainy texture.